fasterthanlime/jsmad/README.md

 For example, jsmad allows Firefox 4.0+ to play MP3s without any Flash.
 Faster loading times.
 Fewer security holes.
 No 64-bit headaches on Linux.
 Fewer memory leaks.

+jsmad opens up a whole world of realtime audio applications implemented in javascript: dj-mixers, samplers, sequencers, all these applications benefit from using mp3s as audio source.

 jsmad is GPL-ed, fork yours today!

 ## Demo